google/syzkaller/docs/freebsd/README.md

 		"gcs_path": "syzkaller"
 	}
 ```
-For bhyve, we need to specify the VM image snapshot name and networking info:
+For bhyve, we need to specify the VM image snapshot name and networking info (alter the dataset name and paths as necessary):
 ```
 	"image": "/data/syzkaller/FreeBSD-13.0-CURRENT-amd64.raw",
 	"type": "bhyve",